theoperatore/theoperatore.github.io/_posts/2015-01-16-for-the-sake-of-screen-shake.md

 Congratulations!
 You just performed a coordinate transformation, specifically a coordinate origin translation.
 Essentially, the world space origin has moved (translated) to be the camera's current position.
 The camera's current position is now the origin for `diff`.

-This is excatly what needs to happen because the canvas context will always assume that (0,0) is the top left of the canvas, and since the canvas is our camera, we have shifted the world space origin to be the the camera's current position which is the top left of the canvas.
+This is exactly what needs to happen because the canvas context will always assume that (0,0) is the top left of the canvas, and since the canvas is our camera, we have shifted the world space origin to be the the camera's current position which is the top left of the canvas.

 Now that there is a way to translate any entity's current world space position to camera space, it can be drawn!
 But first there must be a check to see if the object is actually viewable by checking to see if it's within the bounds of the camera.